chirpy2605/voron/general/Large_Voron_Mounts/README.md

 ![](images/cw2adapterplate.png)

+You will likely need to use the extruder mounts mentioned in [here](#additional-info).

 ## Notes:

 - Using Tap plus the spacer, the nozzle will move 10mm forwards compared to using the non-tap mount which places the nozzle at the same place when using CW2 mount.
 Tap RC8 moves the nozzle 3mm forward, so this mount adds a further 7mm to that